Sarah Moyle

-Sarah Moyle (born 14 September 1969) is an English actress, known for her roles as Linda Fawcett in various stage productions of Jerusalem and Valerie Pitman in the BBC soap opera Doctors.
-Moyle also portrayed the recurring role of Caroline Swann in the ITV soap opera Emmerdale.
-For her role as Valerie in Doctors, Moyle won the award for Best Comedic Performance at the 2019 British Soap Awards.
+Sarah Moyle (born 14 September 1969) is an English actress.
+She is known for her role as Valerie Pitman in the BBC soap opera Doctors, for which she won the award for Best Comedy Performance at the 2019 British Soap Awards.
+She also has appeared in stage productions since the 1990s, with various West End and Broadway theatre credits.
+Moyle has also appeared in recurring television roles in Extras and Emmerdale.

 Career

+1992–2011: Early work and breakthrough

-Moyle trained at Bodywork Dance Studios, has a B.A. in Performance Art from Middlesex University, and studied for six months at State University of New York.
+Moyle trained at Bodywork Dance Studios, has a BA in Performance Art from Middlesex University, and studied for six months at State University of New York.
 From 1988 to 1991, she was a member of National Youth Theatre.
 Moyle began her career in 1992 with roles in theatre, her first being in Lust at Theatre Royal Haymarket, directed by Bob Carlton.
 In her early career, Moyle portrayed roles in An Inspector Calls, Oliver!, Les Misérables and My Fair Lady.
-Her stage career also includes parts in Drowning on Dry Land and Private Fears in Public Places written for her by Sir Alan Ayckbourn.
-In 2010, Moyle played the role of Linda Fawcett in Jerusalem at the Royal Court Theatre and the Apollo Theatre, before taking it to Broadway at the Music Box Theatre.
+She also made appearances in Drowning on Dry Land and Private Fears in Public Places, written for her by Sir Alan Ayckbourn.

+As well as her early stage appearances, Moyle was also making numerous television appearances in British series.
+Her television debut was in 1997, when she appeared in an episode of the BBC sitcom The Brittas Empire.
+She kept making various minor appearances in series including Roger Roger, Born and Bred, City Lights and Ultimate Force, after which she held a recurring role in the BBC comedy series Extras from 2006 to 2007.
+In 2009, Moyle played the role of Linda Fawcett in Jerusalem at the Royal Court Theatre and the Apollo Theatre, before taking it to Broadway at the Music Box Theatre.

+2012–2022: Doctors

+In 2012, Moyle was cast in the BBC daytime soap opera Doctors.
+She made her first appearance as receptionist Valerie Pitman on 15 October 2012.
+Her role was initially recurring and she began with three brief stints as Valerie.
+In-between her Doctors appearances, she continued with theatre work, appearing in The Schoolmistress, A Bunch of Amateurs and Women on the Verge of a Nervous Breakdown.
+Moyle was curious why the production team only wanted her to appear fleetingly year after year, but after a positive reception from viewers to Valerie, she was eventually promoted to a regular cast member.

-In 2012, Moyle was cast in the BBC soap opera Doctors.
-In 2016, Moyle was nominated for Best Female Dramatic Performance and Best Comedy Performance at the British Soap Awards, but lost out to Lacey Turner and Patti Clare who play Stacey Fowler and Mary Taylor respectively.
+Moyle was nominated for Best Female Dramatic Performance and Best Comedy Performance at the 2016 British Soap Awards, but lost out to Lacey Turner and Patti Clare who play Stacey Fowler and Mary Taylor, respectively.
 In 2018, she made her writing debut after writing an episode of Doctors, titled "The Wager", which aired on 31 May 2018.
 In 2019, Moyle won Best Comedy Performance at the British Soap Awards.
 In 2020, Moyle wrote another episode of Doctors, titled "Targeted Individual".
 Moyle announced her decision to leave Doctors in August 2022.
 Her final episode aired on 16 December 2022.